irrealis/r-datascience-samples-and-guidelines/04-exploratory-data-analysis/01-principles-of-analytic-graphics/README.md

 7. Content is king.

 Describe the principle of analytic graphics, to "show comparisons".
-Provide multiple graphics for various treatments or conditions, such as experimental versus control.
+Provide and compare graphics for various treatments/conditions, e.g. experimental vs. control.

 Describe the principle of analytic graphics, to "show systematic structure".
 Suggest potential causality/mechanism/explanation with graphics of potentially related variables under various treatments or conditions.